Corporate and M&A Partner, London

 During her career, Sarah has advised on M&A transactions with a combined value of more than US$300bn.
 Among the market-leading transactions, Sarah has advised:

-- SIX Group AG on the CHF 2.916bn auction sale of its Payment Services division to Worldline SA
+- SIX Group AG on the CHF 2.916bn auction sale of its Payment Services division to Worldline SA and the Euros 2.8 billion takeover of the Spanish Stock Exchange (BME)

 - Reckitt Benckiser’s US$17.9bn acquisition of Mead Johnson Nutrition Company